Orlando Magic: Pinstripes return (2008–2017)

 For the 2008–09 season, the Magic have once again introduced new uniforms.
 The Magic returned to the pinstriped uniforms to commemorate the team's 20th anniversary.
 The current design combines the elements of the previous three uniform designs the Magic used in its 20-year history.
 The home jerseys are white with silver pinstripes, while the away jerseys are blue with white pinstripes.
 The font used for the number and player/team name has also been updated to a more modern look.
 Magic alternate logos are on the shorts and the back of the jersey.
 This is the fourth model in franchise history.

 As the Magic moved to the Amway Center in 2010, they unveiled a new logo that for the first time fully spelled "Magic", without the star instead of the A. They also unveiled a black alternate uniform, with silver pinstripes, mirroring the regular blue road uniform.
-They were usually worn as throwback uniforms as part of the NBA Hardwood Classics program.
 A variation of the uniform is also used for Noche Latina every March, with 'Orlando' substituted for 'El Magic', with 'El' in black and silver trim and 'Magic' in blue and silver trim.
 This was unveiled in the 2011–12 season.